lgreski/cleaningdata/README.md

 The same challenge existed for naming the columns on the X_test.txt and X_train.txt data files.
 There are 561 rows in the features.txt file, one per column of data in the test and training measurements files.
 Since the features.txt file contains characters that are unsuitable for use as column names in an R data table, one must strip out these characters before using the feature data as a set of column names.

-Complicating matters is the fact that one must process the files in a specific sequence in order to obtain the desired result, a complete file including personId, activityName, and the 561 columns of measurements.
+Complicating matters is the fact that one must process the files in a specific sequence in order to obtain the desired result, a complete file including personId, activityName, and the [66 columns of measurements](#finding) that are either means or standard deviations.
 The correct sequence that must be taken separately with the test and training data is:

 1. Determine which variables are means or standard deviations.
 Since this is easier to accomplish with the messy data, as one can search for mean\(\) and std\(\) text strings with the data as provided by the researchers, this step should be taken first
 2. Clean the column names by removing characters that are not appropriate for column names in R
 3. Create a list of the cleaned mean and standard deviation names for use in removing unwanted variables from the data set in fulfillment of requirement \#2
+4. Assign the cleaned names as column names in the measurement data set.
+It is important to assign the column names before removing unwanted columns to maintain the correspondence between measurement data set column number and feature name
-4. Remove all columns other than standard deviations and means from the measurement data set
+5. Remove all columns other than standard deviations and means from the measurement data set
-5. Column bind the personId and activityId columns onto the measurement data set
+6. Column bind the personId and activityId columns onto the measurement data set.
+This step must occur last in the sequence to maintain the correspondence between measurement data set column number and feature name

 Once these five steps are complete for both the test and training data, the two resulting data sets can be combined with the R rbind\(\) function that adds the rows from each table into a single output data frame.